opsb/active-collections/readme.markdown

       // end of for loop body
     }

-The crucial line is the first one, that call to .iterator() is what triggers the query to the database.
-Each time iterator() is called the database is queried again.
+It's the call to .iterator() is what triggers the query to the database.
+Each time .iterator() is called the database is queried again.
 All of the querying methods on a JpaActiveSet behave in the same way.
 It's important to understand this, consider the following.

     Articles filtered = articles.beginningWith("P").publishedThisWeek();